NLeSC/guide/language_guides/rust.md

 _Page maintainer: [Rodrigo V. Honorato](https://github.com/rvhonorato)_

-Rust is a modern, programming language designed to provide both high performance and robust memory safety.
+Rust is a modern programming language designed to provide both high performance and designed to provide high performance while enforcing memory.
 Developed by Mozilla and first released in 2015, Rust has rapidly gained popularity for its ability to prevent common programming errors at compile time.
-It is commonly categorized as a systems programming language but over the last few years it's ecosystem has grown considerably and Rust is being adopted as a general programming language.
+It is commonly categorized as a systems programming language but over the last few years its ecosystem has grown considerably and Rust is being adopted as a general programming language.

 It is however a **low-level** language, which gives you direct control over